 - Bring a large pot of water to a rolling boil.
 Cook pasta for one minute less than package directions state.
 Drain.

 - While macaroni is cooking, melt 3 tablespoons of butter in a medium sized pot and add the flour.
-Cook, whisking constantly, over low heat for 1 minute.
+Cook, whisking constantly, over medium heat for 1 minute.

 - Continue whisking and slowly pour in the milk and cream.
 Cook for another 2 minutes until thickened and smooth.